wp-plugins/woocommerce-to-google-merchant-center/readme.txt

 = Features:  =

 Submit your product woocommerce to google merchant center.
-After google verification it will be appear in google shop
+After google verification it will be appear in google shop.

+After success 5 post you have to purchase this plugin.

 [Documentation](http://mishubd.com/documentation/woocommerce-to-google-merchant-center/)